Lake Lanier wildlife sailing: birds, eagles & fish you'll spot

 A sailboat under wind moves at 3 to 5 knots with almost no acoustic signature and no wake.
 A powerboat at cruising speed throws a wake, engine noise, and an exhaust plume that clears wildlife off the shoreline before you arrive.
 This is why lake lanier wildlife sailing feels fundamentally different from a powerboat trip: you drift close instead of scaring animals away.

 The acoustic difference matters more than most first-time guests expect.
-Herons have measurable flight-initiation distances.
-Powerboats commonly trigger flight at 200 to 300 feet.
+Herons flush at a documented flight-initiation distance that powerboats commonly hit at 200 to 300 feet.
 A drifting sailboat often gets within 75 to 100 feet before the bird notices, which is a real proximity gain for photography and observation.

 | Factor | Sailboat (drifting) | Pontoon boat | Powerboat |